-My portrait and travel photos can be found in a wide variety of places--from magazines such as Scientific American Magazine and Publisher's Weekly to the NY Observer or Sydney Morning Herald.
-I photograph authors for Macmillan Publishing and done weddings from Paris to Vancouver, with stops in places like Kansas and of course my hometown of Manhattan.
+My portrait and travel photos can be found online and in print in publications such as The New York Times, The New Yorker, LA Times, The Guardian, Scientific American, Time.com, Publisher's Weekly and Vice.
+I also photograph authors for Macmillan Publishing and weddings from Paris to Vancouver, with stops in places like Kansas and of course my hometown of Manhattan.
 Visit my photography website at mitchellbach.com for an idea of what I do.

 I've studied music composition and piano at conservatories in Sydney, Wellington (New Zealand) and Paris, France; my music is influenced by the French Impressionist and Spectral traditions, as well as roots in early music and liturgical chant.
 My choral and vocal works include two operas, a musical, and a whole lot of choral and liturgical works performed in churches and choirs around the world.
 Check out albums and tracks available on Bandcamp.

 I organize and lead trips for groups of people all over the world, ranging from art history and fashion themed trips to New York, to travels as far as Paris and the Grand Canyon.
 It's taken me to over 100 countries now.
 Contact me if you'd like to know more.